 Traveling to Venice – How to get to Venice?

 Venice is a world of its own and is actually an island.
-It is possible to reach it by train.
+If you’re coming from Italy, or you’re on a train trip in Europe, it is possible to reach Venice by train.
 The train station is called Santa Lucia and it is the last stop.
 Do not get down at the Venezia-Mestre train stop, unless your hotel is there.
 It is also possible to reach the city by airplane.
 The airport is called Marco Polo.
 To get to the island travelers will have to take a bus to Piazzale Roma.
 Calatrava bridge connects the island to the land.
 It will be sufficient to walk up to the top of the bridge to enjoy the first stunning glimpse of this magical city.
 Your 2-days in Venice itinerary starts here!

 2-days in Venice itinerary